Influences on Faculty Uptake from a Faculty Learning Community: Theoretical Framework

 \emph{Evaluation} is centered around ways faculty choose to evaluate student understanding inside of the classroom as well as formally testing their understanding.
 Inside of the classroom, faculty may choose to use clicker questions or reflections to test student understanding of material during class time whereas formal evaluation may look like end of unit exams.

 The next stage of PR\&A is \emph{Instruction}; this stage focuses on the observable acts of instruction~\cite{shulman1987}.
-Examples of these observable acts would be classroom management, presentation of material, and interactions with students~\cite{smart2013}.
-In our research, video data of the 3DL unit was not available; therefore, we were unable to observe instruction of fellow's 3DL unit.
+Examples of these observable acts include classroom management, presentation of material, and interactions with students~\cite{smart2013}.
+In our research, video data of the 3DL unit was not available; therefore, we were unable to observe instruction of Fellow's 3DL unit.
 In lieu of video data, faculty were asked to recall and describe their instruction of the unit as part of an interview.

-The \emph{Reflection} stage is focused on but is not limited to recalling impressions and feelings of their teaching and overall experience of their material~\cite{smart2013}.In our study we have Fellows reflect on how they felt their 3DL unit went, and what they learned from implementation.
+The \emph{Reflection} stage is focused on but is not limited to recalling impressions and feelings of their teaching and overall experience of their material~\cite{smart2013}.
+In our study we have Fellows reflect on how they felt their 3DL unit went, and what they learned from implementation.
+Fellow’s reflection on their unit allows us to determine their intentions for future use of their materials.